Pediatric Fontan revision

 This procedure involves the same risks of other heart surgery or repeated heart surgery, such as bleeding, infections and stroke.

-What to expect with Pediatric Fontan Revision?
+What to expect with a pediatric Fontan revision procedure?

 Fontan revisions tend to be like other heart operations.